 A semi-canon source from 2005 estimates the military strength of the westerlands to be fifty thousand men strong, though this count includes even green boys, and depletes most castles of any protection.
 During Aegon's Conquest, King Loren I Lannister marched a host of twenty-two thousand from the westerlands to battle.
-The westerlands contributed eleven thousand soldiers, one thousand of the knights, the others masters-at-arms, during the War of the Ninepenny Kings.
-In 283 AC, Lord Tywin Lannister commanded twelve thousand Lannister men during the Sack of King's Landing.
-More recently, at the start of the War of the Five Kings, the westerlands gathered two armies.
-One was twenty thousand strong, the other fourteen or fifteen thousand strong.
-A third Lannister army was being raised additionally, and while the exact numbers of this army are unknown, it numbered in the thousands.
+The westerlands contributed ten thousand men-at-arms and one thousand knights during the War of the Ninepenny Kings.

 According to a semi-canon source, in 261 AC House Reyne was able to field eight thousand men, while Houses Westerling, Banefort, Plumm, and Stackspear together were able to field at least sixty-five hundred men together.

-House Lannister can also field a fleet.
 The Lannister fleet at Lannisport consists of twenty or thirty cogs, carracks, galleys, and dromonds, while lesser lords have two or three ships for patrolling.
 A semi-canon sources from 2005 estimates the total naval power of the westerlands to be “probably closer to fifty or sixty large ships”.
-Though the Lannister fleet has been burned as recently as 289 AC, the ships who have been lost have been rebuild.
+Casterly Rock's vessels were rebuilt after the burning of the Lannister fleet in 289 AC.

 Before the Andals